pagkly/Zed/Investopedia3/Understanding Facilities.md

 Understanding Facilities
 ## What Is a Facility?

 A facility is a formal financial assistance program offered by a lending institution to help a company that requires operating capital.
-Types of facilities include overdraft services, deferred payment plans, [lines of credit](https://www.investopedia.com/terms/l/lineofcredit.asp) (LOC), revolving credit, term loans, letters of credit, and [swingline loans](https://www.investopedia.com/terms/s/swinglineloan.asp).
+Types of facilities include overdraft services, deferred payment plans, [[lines of credit]](https://www.investopedia.com/terms/l/lineofcredit.asp) (LOC), revolving credit, term loans, letters of credit, and [[swingline loans]](https://www.investopedia.com/terms/s/swinglineloan.asp).
 A facility is essentially another name for a loan taken out by a company.

 ### Key Takeaways